-Your Directors wish to place on record their sincere appreciation to all the employeesfor their dedication and commitment.
-The hard work and unstinting efforts of the employeeshave enabled the Company to sustain and further consolidate its position in the industry.
+Your Directors wish to place on record their sincere appreciation toall the employees for their dedication and commitment.
+Their hard work and unstintingefforts enabled the Company to sustain its performance and consolidate its sectoralleadership.

-Your Company continues to occupy a place of respect among stakeholders most of all ourvaluable customers.
-Your Directors would like to express their sincere appreciation forassistance and co-operation received from the vendors and stakeholders including financialinstitutions banks Central and State Government authorities customers and otherbusiness associates who have extended their valuable and sustained support andencouragement during the year under review.
-It will be the Companys endeavour tobuild and nurture these strong links with its stakeholders.
+Your Company continues to be respected by stakeholders includingvaluable customers.
+Your Directors would like to express their sincere appreciation forassistance and co-operation received from vendors and stakeholders including financialinstitutions banks Central and State Government authorities customers and otherbusiness associates who extended their valuable support during the year under review.
+Itwill be the Company's endeavour to nurture these relationships in strengtheningbusiness sustainability.